PERSONAL INSURANCE

 WHAT SHOULD BE REVIEWED DURING A PERSONAL INSURANCE REVIEW?

-Home, auto, umbrella, rental property, valuables, ownership structure, drivers, property updates, coverage limits, deductibles and recent life changes should all be reviewed.
+Home, auto, umbrella, rental property, valuables, ownership structure, drivers, property updates, coverage limits, deductibles and recent life changes should all be reviewed together.
+A coordinated review catches gaps that a policy-by-policy approach often misses.

 DOES A PERSONAL UMBRELLA REPLACE HOME OR AUTO LIABILITY?

-No. A personal umbrella usually sits above underlying policies and depends on the underlying coverage, required limits, policy wording and claim facts.
+No. A personal umbrella usually sits above underlying policies — it does not replace them.
+It depends on the underlying coverage being in force, at the required minimum limits, with compatible policy wording.
+The umbrella responds after underlying limits are exhausted.

 IS RENTAL PROPERTY INSURANCE DIFFERENT FROM HOMEOWNERS INSURANCE?